-- Policy 5.D.1.
-Assess and pursue primary and secondary access improvements for all community areas for emergency purposes. - Action 5.D.1.a.
+Policy 5.D.1.
+Assess and pursue primary and secondary access improvements for all community areas for emergency purposes.

+- Action 5.D.1.a.
 Review development proposals to ensure the provision of primary and secondary access. - Action 5.D.1.b.
 Refer applications for planning and building permits to Cal Fire and local fire protection districts for review and comment regarding, emergency-access considerations. - Action 5.D.1.c.
 The Department of Public Works shall continue to review the adequacy of primary and secondary access for development projects on a case-by-case basis. - Action 5.D.1.d.
 Delineate community evacuation routes and plans for areas with high or very-high fire hazard residential areas, flood areas, avalanches influence areas, etc. - Action 5.D.1.e.
-Work with federal land management agencies to ensure adequate access to high-hazard wildland areas, particularly adjacent to communities, for fire suppression activities and public evacuation.

-- Policy 5.D.2.
+Encourage local and regional partnerships to create evacuation routes and shelter locations to provide safe refuge during emergencies. - Action 5.D.1.f.
+For communities with only one access route, evaluate options to provide an emergency access route, prioritized based on multi-hazard risk to existing access.
+Design and create the alternative access route(s) if an option is chosen, and if funding and resources are available. - Action 5.D.1.g.
+Require individuals, as well as companies, that provide home or accommodation rentals to clearly post available emergency evacuation routes for guests. - Action 5.D.1.h.
+Encourage the incorporation of backup powered emergency response systems into evacuation centers (locations where visitors and residents can seek refuge during an incident) - Action 5.D.1.e.
+Work with federal land management agencies to ensure adequate access to high-hazard wildland areas, particularly adjacent to communities, for fire suppression activities and public evacuation. - Policy 5.D.2.
 All projects using hazardous materials or generating hazardous waste shall conform to the requirements of the county's Integrated Waste Management Plan for transportation, storage, and disposal. - Policy 5.D.3.
 Transportation, storage, and use of explosive materials shall comply with applicable county, state, and federal permit requirements.